Menu

 It's not who you are, it's what's happening for you

 Developing character isn't about having better intentions or more noble values.
 It's about tapping into those things more often.
 After all, our intentions and values tend to be broadly similar.
-To quote Above the Line:
+To quote from the book: Above The Line, Living and Leading with Heart.

 "While we universally value humility and love, and all the inner and outer benefits they bring, not one of us is always driven by them."